 Teachers who hold concealed carry permits currently live a schizophrenic legal/professional existence.
 Standing on the sidewalk in front of a school, they are trusted, upstanding citizens who have willingly, and at considerable expense in time and money, submitted to rigorous vetting by the state to exercise a fundamental, unalienable right: carrying a handgun in protection of themselves and others.
 Step onto school property and they instantly become potentially crazed killers, liable for firing and lengthy jail sentences.
 The determining factor: geography.

 Does the value of the life of a teacher or student change depending upon where he or she stands relative to a school property boundary?
-Should children under the protection of their parents that hold concealed carry licenses be deprived of that protection merely because they tread on school property?
+Should children under the protection of their parents holding concealed carry licenses be deprived of that protection merely because they tread on school property?
 Does a gun-free school zone sign confer magical protective properties on the real estate behind it, forcing the most deranged and homicidally determined to obey that inconsequential sign even as they doggedly prepare for mass murder?
 Unless this kind of magic exists, the only thing worse than an armed attack is failing to prepare for it, and therefore, having no effective response when it occurs.

 Q: WON’T ARMED TEACHERS BE MORE DANGEROUS FOR RESPONDING POLICE OFFICERS?
 WON’T THEY SHOOT ARMED TEACHERS BY MISTAKE?